top of page

 • Micronutrient supplementation shows promise in improving symptoms and altering gut microbiota.

-• Some elimination diets have demonstrated symptom improvement in controlled studies (e.g., INCA study).
+• Some elimination diets have demonstrated symptom improvement in controlled studies, such as the INCA study.

-That said, many nutritional and dietary trials have limitations (small samples, variable results).
+That said, many nutritional and dietary trials have limitations, including small samples and variable results.
 Functional medicine integrates these findings within a broader clinical context, always considering safety, evidence strength, and individual response.

 A Collaborative, Child-Centered Model